mylofi/local-vault/README.md

 * `accountID` string, holding the ID of the "local account" attached to one or more device passkeys, which themselves hold the encryption/decryption cryptographic key

-* `rpID` string, holding the "ID" of the "relying party", which for web applications should almost always be the fully-qualified hostname of the webapp
+* `rpID` string, holding the "ID" of the "relying party", which for web applications should almost always be the fully-qualified hostname (i.e., `document.location.hostname`) of the webapp

 * `data` string, holding the encrypted data in base64 encoding